RhinoDevel/cbmtapepi/README.md

 CBM Tape Pi is a Commodore datassette/tape drive emulator.

-With just two resistors and some cables (see picture below) you can send PRG files from your modern computer to a Commodore machine via serial connection and Raspberry Pi.
+With just two resistors and some cables (see picture below) you can send PRG files from your modern computer to a Commodore machine via serial connection and a Raspberry Pi.

 It is written in bare-metal C and independent of any OS (like Raspbian).